mayyinandprojects/myFlix-client/README.md

 # myFlixDB

-myFlixDB is a prototype web application that allows users to browse, view details, and manage their favorite movies.
+myFlixDB is a demo web application that is built with React that allows users to browse, view details, and manage their favorite movies.
 Users can sign up, log in, view a list of movies, see details about each movie, and manage their profile and favorite movies.

 ## Features